 A TMJ disorder is when someone experiences jaw pain on a continual basis.
-There is actually more than one form of TMJ disorder too and each happens because of different things such as strain, overuse, illness, or even genetics.
+There is actually more than one form of TMJ disorder too and each happens for a different reason, such as strain, overuse, illness, or even genetics.

 The three most common forms are:

-Pain from Injury – Anything from a displaced disc, a dislocated jaw, or when someone suffers from an injury falls into this category.
+- Pain from injury: Anything from a displaced disc, a dislocated jaw, and other injuries fall into this category.

 Normal jaw pains are something you shouldn’t worry about, though.

-As your Grand Rapids dentist, we want to make sure you’re not stressing about something that will handle itself.
+Your Grand Rapids dentists want to make sure you’re not stressing about something that will handle itself.
 If you’re experiencing jaw pain, don’t immediately jump to a TMJ related disorder or a tooth infection.
 Give it some time to see if the pain goes away, as normal pain cycles do happen in your jaw.

 If the pain does not go away after a few days, it might be time to request a visit.